 Continuing Education Credits & Maintenance of Certification (MOC) Points

-We are pleased to offer continuing education credits and MOC points as a result of attending the Annual Assembly.
-In order to receive your credits or points, you will need to complete an evaluation after sessions have concluded to include the overall Program Evaluation.
+Accredited Continuing Education credits and MOC points are available to those who are registered to attend the Annual Assembly.
+In order to receive your credits and MOC points, you will need to attend the session and complete an evaluation after sessions have concluded to include the overall Program Evaluation.

-- Preconference events: Up to 7.0 credit hours
+- Preconference workshops on February 9 only: Up to 7.5 credit hours

-- Annual Assembly: Up to 18.5 credit hours
+- Recordings (excluding preconference workshops): Up to 78* credit hours

 Maintenance of Certification (MOC) Points